 Each November, diabetes organizations around the world come together with the goal of raising diabetes awareness.
 Since 1991, the International Diabetes Federation and the World Health Organization have recognized World Diabetes Day on November 14th.

-- Globally, over 425 million people are currently living with diabetes
+- Globally, over 537 million adults are currently living with diabetes

-- 1 in 2 people currently living with type 2 diabetes is undiagnosed
+- Almost 1 in 2 people currently living with type 2 diabetes is undiagnosed

 - Less than 1 in 4 family members have access to diabetes education programs

-According to the American Diabetes Association, the disease is actually the 7th leading cause of death in the United States, and over 1.5 million Americans are newly diagnosed each year.
-In 2015, over 30 million Americans (nearly 10% of the population), had diabetes.
+According to the American Diabetes Association, the disease is actually the 7th leading cause of death in the United States, and over 1.6 million Americans are newly diagnosed each year.
+In 2018, 34.2 million Americans, or 10.5% of the population, had diabetes.
 It’s unfortunately a very common problem, that people may not even realize they have.

 What You May Not Know About Diabetes